Arnaud de Borchgrave: In media

+He appeared as himself in a 1984 United States Information Agency report titled Soviet Active Measures.

 Personal life

 In 1969, following two earlier marriages, Borchgrave married Alexandra Villard, daughter of the ambassador and author Henry Serrano Villard.
+Together with John Cullen, Alexandra published a biography of Henry Villard, a railroad tycoon and her great-grandfather.

+Death

-She is also a published author, including a biography of her great-grandfather, the railroad tycoon Henry Villard.
-Borchgrave died of bladder cancer in Washington, D.C. at the age of 88.
+Borchgrave died of bladder cancer in Washington, D.C. on February 15, 2015, at the age of 88.
 He was a member of the Metropolitan Club of Washington D.C.